x-mark

 Please note that Ynyscynhaearn doesn’t appear on Google Maps.

 This church is accessed via a narrow gate, just wide enough for a car, off the main road.
-It is hard to miss, so look out for two stone gate posts.
+It is hard to spot, so look out for two stone gate posts.

-Please ensure that you close all gates behind yourself to protect the farmers’ livestock.
+Please note that the latch sometimes sticks in wet weather, making the door difficult to open and please ensure that you close all gates behind yourself to protect the farmers’ livestock.

 St Cynhaearn was a man of princely birth who embarked on a monastic life following the death of his father at the hands of the Saxons.
 It's said that he rowed out to an island on Llyn Ystumllyn in the 7th century and built his church.